mahlenmorris/VCVRack/Memory.md

 ### Randomize Behavior
 To make the likelihood of pleasing combinations higher, when the Randomize function on the module menu is chosen, the Speed Knob will be set to values of a just intonation [diatonic scale](https://en.m.wikipedia.org/wiki/Just_intonation#Diatonic_scale), where "1V" is the root.
-Best when the audio content is a fairly consistant single tone.
+Best when the audio content is a fairly consistent single tone.

 ### Bypass Behavior
 If Bypass is enabled, Ruminate will stop playing.
 However, turning Ruminate on and off by using Bypass while playing will also bypass the module's Click Avoidance behavior, so it's not generally advised; it will almost surely have clicks in the audio it sends out.